From the Soul on Call series

 Not him.

-And for once, he didn’t feel guilty about it.
+And for once, he didn’t feel the need to catch up.